A Practical Gift Solution: How to Make a CD of Photos

 Search through photo albums and boxes for favorite pictures and ask other family members to contribute.
 There is no limit to the type of format: polaroids, Instamatic, 3x5, 4x6, etc. Slides can be converted too.
 Once you have them, gang them up on the glass of a flatbed scanner, copy, and send them to your computer.

-Step 3: Select your software program and make a DVD.
+Step 3: Select Your Software Program and Make a CD

 You will need a blank CD which has 700MB of space.
 An average photo is approx. 1MB and a song in MP3 format about 6MB, so there should be ample room for a nice display of pictures with favorite music from start to finish.
 You can adjust the settings for the time lapse between each picture.
 A good general rule is about 3-5 sec. although some may prefer a longer delay for detailed and unfamiliar pictures or those with impaired vision.

 All major printer brands today offer models with a CD/ DVD printing option.
-These built-in templates allow you to print customized covers from a graphic library or your own uploaded images with a variety of fonts and effects.
+These built-in templates allow you to print customized covers from a graphics library or your own uploaded images with a variety of fonts and effects.
 My personal favorite is the affordable Epson Artisan 730 which is a combination printer, scanner, and FAX machine.
 There are also template formats that can be purchased for download from companies like Template.net.

-The Gateway CD folders are economical and easy to use.
-I have bought them in 10 packs and decorated them with with thin fabrics and ribbon, rice papers, rubber stamp designs, and customized photographic labels.
-The paper surface also accepts fine point permanent marker like sharpie with crisp detail.
+The are economical and easy to use.
+Available from Amazon, I have bought them in 25 packs and decorated them with thin fabrics and ribbon, rice papers, rubber stamp designs, and customized photographic labels.
 It's fun to get creative in making a one of a kind presentation!
+RePlay recycled CD folders

-The gift of a custom DVD which features audio/visual memorabilia will be treasured by both young and old.
-It is a great way to remember and celebrate the lives of lost loved-ones and to introduce geneaology and traditions to new family members.
+The gift of a custom CD which features audio/visual memorabilia will be treasured by both young and old.
+It is a great way to remember and celebrate the lives of lost loved ones and to introduce genealogy and traditions to new family members.
 Packaging can be as simple or as sophisticated as desired from ready-made mailers to beautifully hand-crafted photo-frame sleeves of artisan papers and trims.

 © 2012 Catherine Tally